micha1805/chainlinkHackathonProject/README.md

 ## Notes

-Ideally the random array of users that constitutes the jury members should really be random using Chainlink VRF but as I had troubles testing it, it's simply hardcoded for now to the same jury members all the time.
+Ideally the random array of users that composes the jury members should really be random using Chainlink VRF but as I had troubles testing it, it's simply hardcoded for now to the same jury members all the time.

 ## Technologies used